Samuel Pepys: Pepys Library

 Pepys was a lifelong bibliophile and carefully nurtured his large collection of books, manuscripts, and prints.
 At his death, there were more than 3,000 volumes, including the diary, all carefully catalogued and indexed; they form one of the most important surviving 17th-century private libraries.
-The most important items in the Library are the six original bound manuscripts of Pepys's diary, but there are other remarkable holdings, including:
+The most important items in the Library are the six original bound manuscripts of Pepys' diary, but there are other remarkable holdings, including: